Poundland: Competition

-Poundland and Poundworld branches next to each other in Seacroft, Leeds.
+Adjacent Poundland and Poundworld branches in Seacroft, Leeds.

 Since the acquisition of 99p Stores in 2015, Poundland's closest competitor was the now defunct Poundworld.
 Other competitors are discount retailers B&M, Home Bargains, and supermarkets.

 Poundland may sometimes find they are competing with other retailers' own produce.
 It was reported in May 2010 that Poundland were selling rebranded lotions for £1, exactly the same product that Boots were selling under their own brand for significantly more.
 Boots responded to the findings by suggesting that the products available in Poundland stores were likely excess stock they had sold off below cost price which had been destined for overseas markets, with some directed into UK distribution without their permission.

 Larger chains have felt the impact of discount retailers, with some customers switching from larger supermarket retailers for everyday necessities.
 To entice customers into their stores from larger supermarket chains, Poundland advertise familiar brands at competitive prices, in the hope that customers may then be inclined to impulse buy other products, such as own-brand goods that they otherwise would not have purchased.
 Asda reduced some branded product prices such as Colgate toothpaste to £1 in January 2009, in competition with Poundland who offered the same products at the £1 price; in response, Poundland introduced multi-buy offers to provide a larger quantity of the products for the same price.
 However, research conducted by The Grocer magazine in August 2009 found that of the 1300-odd supposedly discounted Asda products, a third were the same price as in March 2008 and 173 products had been selling for less than £1 during spring 2009.

-StarBargains.co.uk was another grocery retailer chain, based in Sheffield, South Yorkshire and operated throughout Europe.
+StarBargains.co.uk was another grocery retailer chain, based in Sheffield and operating throughout Europe.
 In March 2018, Frozen Value Ltd announced they were trading online as Star Bargains, taking over their Fulton's Foods retail trading name.
 The online offering excludes chilled & frozen.
 In January 2022, it was announced that Star Bargains would close in February and would be replaced with Poundland's new home delivery service.
 People were still able to place orders on starbargains.co.uk until 23 January 2022.
 The website closed on 31 January 2022 and was folded into the online operations of Poundland.
 The customer support team closed after 28 February.